cryxli/NES_Controller_Tester/README.md

 | NES        | A   | B   | Select | Start | Up  | Down | Left | Right | -   | -   | -   | -   |
 | SNES       | B   | Y   | Select | Start | Up  | Down | Left | Right | A   | X   | L   | R   |

-Shift registers don't care how many times they are pulsed (CLOCK) to send the next bit.
-As long as they have data, they will answer before they default to zeros.
+[Shift registers](https://en.wikipedia.org/wiki/Shift_register) don't care how many times they are pulsed (CLOCK) to send the next bit.
+As long as they have data, they will answer before they eventually default to zeros.

-Therefore, it should be possible to read both types of controller with the same pice of code that asks them for 16 bits of data.
+Therefore, it should be possible to read both types of controller with the same piece of code that asks them for 16 bits of data.

 ## Display

-ESP8266 and later ESPs are overkill for reading S/NES controllers, but they constantly evolve.
+[ESP8266](https://www.espressif.com/en/products/socs/esp8266) and later ESPs are overkill for reading S/NES controllers, but they constantly evolve.
 [Heltec Automation](https://heltec.org/) resently created a Devkit combined with an 128x64 pixel OLED display.

 ![Hiltec](doc/heltec_Wifi_Kit_32.png)